Exodus Chapter 6

 Transliteration:ʿamrām Pronunciation:am-rawm’ proper masculine noun Meaning: exalted people. – a descendant of Kohath and Levi and father of Moses – one of the sons of Bani who had a foreign wife in the time of Ezra For more info click here

-[were] an hundred and thirty and seven years.
+[were] one hundred and thirty seven years.

-6:22 And the sons of Uzziel ; Mishael, and Elzaphan, and Zithri.
+6:22 And the sons of Uzziel ; Mishael, and Elzaphan (or Elizaphan) , and Zithri (meaning protection of YAHWEH).

 6:23 And Aaronאַהֲרוֹן